 If you've decided to buy a bow or stern thruster, or if you’re planning to upgrade an existing installation, you’ll need to determine the amount of thrust output required to suit your specific needs.

-Several basic design characteristics connected to your boat will give you a reliable insight into the size of thrusters you should be thinking about and the kind of performance you can realistically expect to achieve.
+Several basic design characteristics connected to your boat will give you a reliable insight into the size of thrusters you should be thinking about as well as the kind of performance you can realistically expect to achieve.

 In addition to knowing the waterline length and underwater profile of your boat, an installer will require an accurate assessment of the total windage area in sq.m of the hull’s topside profile above sea level.
 This calculation, along with an idea of "average" displacement in cruising mode, will help an installer advise you as accurately and as realistically as possible.
 Other factors affecting performance and efficiency will be connected to the physical positioning of a bow or stern thruster in your specific boat.

 Thrusters positioned as far forward as possible benefit from an increased leverage arm in relation to a boat’s pivot point, so the further forward you can position the thruster will increase efficiency.
 Additionally, the topmost part of the tunnel needs to be immersed in water of no less than half the width of the tunnel diameter and if you can achieve a full diameter’s width immersion between the top of the tunnel and the waterline as your minimum then even better.

 Thrusters Need Water for Working

 The reason why a thruster must always remain immersed is that any thruster allowed to suck air into the tunnel by being too close to the surface will lose thrust efficiency rapidly and emit a level of noise far greater than if it was fully submerged.